Cincinesh/tue/docs/functions/pose2d/constructor.md

 2. Constructs a new `pose2d` with the given `translation` and `rotation`.

-3. Explicitly converts the corresponding components of another `pose2d` with a different component type to the new `pose2d`'s component type.
+3. Explicitly converts the `translation` and `rotation` of another `pose2d` with a different component type to the new `pose2d`'s component type.
 Implicit [conversion](conversion.md) is also available.

 License